mrdoob/three.js/threejs/lessons/threejs-post-processing-3dlut.md

 {{{example url="../threejs-postprocessing-3dlut-prep.html" }}}

 Now that we have a scene we need a 3DLUT.
 The simplest 3DLUT is a 2x2x2 identity LUT where *identity* means nothing happens.
-It's like multiplying by 1 or doing nothign, even though we're looking up colors in the LUT each color in maps to the same color out.
+It's like multiplying by 1 or doing nothing, even though we're looking up colors in the LUT each color in maps to the same color out.

 <div class="threejs_center"><img src="resources/images/3dlut-standard-2x2.svg" class="noinvertdark" style="width: 200px"></div>